 The defense is chaired by the mentor, who is responsible for taking notes and writing the protocol.
 The mentor does not grade the defense.

 Immediately following the thesis defense, each examiner determines a grade in accordance with the GHS Promotionsreglement* **.
-The grades are to be noted on the last page of the defense protocol (PhD Thesis Defense Assessment).
+The grades are to be noted on the last page of the Thesis Defense Protocol (PhD Thesis Defense Assessment).
 The protocol must be signed by all examiners.

-*If a co-thesis advisor participates, the thesis advisor and co-thesis advisor give one common grade.
+*If the co-thesis advisor participates, the thesis advisor and co-thesis advisor give one common grade.

 ** If more than one independent expert participates, the independent experts give one common grade.